andymbryant/body-bingo/README.md

 # Body Bingo
 This is a game that you play with your body!
-All you need is a webcam and a good attitude.
+All you need is a webcam and a good attitude (and a screen that's bigger than 1000 pixels wide).

 [Live link](https://www.bodybingo.net)

 ## Project Overview
-I built this with Vue CLI, Tensorflow, and Tensorflow's PoseNet model.
+I built this with Vue CLI, Tensorflow.js, and the Tensorflow PoseNet model.

 ## Project Setup
 If you want to play this game locally, you'll need to make sure that you have [npm](https://www.npmjs.com/get-npm) or [yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable) installed.